minio/docs/source/installation/deploy-minio-distributed.rst

        Drives should be :abbr:`JBOD (Just a Bunch of Disks)` arrays with no RAID or similar technologies.
 MinIO recommends XFS formatting for best performance.

+       Use the same type of disk (NVMe, SSD, or HDD) with the same capacity across all nodes in the deployment.
+MinIO does not distinguish drive types when using the underlying storage and does not benefit from mixed storage types.
+Additionally.
+MinIO limits the size used per disk to the smallest drive in the deployment.
+For example, if the deployment has 15 10TB disks and 1 1TB disk, MinIO limits the per-disk capacity to 1TB.

 Networking
 ~~~~~~~~~~